pace-neutrons/Horace/documentation/adr/0002-use-github-for-documentation.md

 ## Decision

-We will store documentation in the `Horace/documentation` folder and link to this from the the [GitHub Wiki](https://github.com/pace-neutrons/pace-developers/wiki) which is attached to the PACE project on GitHub.
+~We will store documentation in the `Horace/documentation` folder and link to this from the [GitHub Wiki](https://github.com/pace-neutrons/pace-developers/wiki) which is attached to the PACE project on GitHub.~

+We will store documentation in the `Horace/documentation` folder which will be built regularly and deployed to the GitHub pages under the following scheme:

 The documentation will be supported and built by the Jenkins pipeline and automatically deployed on:
 - nightly builds (unstable)
 - release pipeline (stable & horace-version)

-The Jenkins pipeline will also build the documentation as a zipped artifact for examination on other builds.
+The Jenkins will also build the documentation as a zipped artefact on other pipelines.

 ## Consequences